221,318+ Shopify dropshippers are using Debutify. What about you?

 As we’ve already hinted at earlier, an effective eCommerce sales funnel involves transforming visitors to your site into paying customers.
 In other words, it is the set of different stages your customers go through before they buy your product.

-Your online brand needs an excellent sales funnel because you don’t want to end up losing potential customers along the way.
+Your online brand needs excellent sales to funnel because you don’t want to end up losing potential customers along the way.
 You need to retain as many of them as possible if you’re going to stay several steps ahead of your competition.

 After all, in the online shopping world, your potential customers can easily find several distractions in the short period between clicking on your ad and clearing their cart.